Deepuu07/Test_Amazon/README.md

 Identified bugs:

-•	A small bug has been identified where, occasionally, when users search for a product on Amazon without logging in to their account, the search result displayed may differ from the product that was searched for.
+•	A small bug has been identified where, occasionally, when users search for a product on Amazon with or without logging in to their account, the search result displayed may differ from the product that was searched for.

 •	Sometimes, the "Add to Cart" button may not function properly on Amazon, indicating a potential bug.